-To create a FrameMaker document from the include and document content files, open the document content file with your FrameMaker product.
-When you save the resulting document, a FrameMaker product replaces the .mml file suffix with a .doc file suffix to avoid overwriting the original MML file.
+To create a FrameMaker document from the include and document content files, open the document content file with FrameMaker.
+When you save the resulting document, FrameMaker replaces the .mml file suffix with a .doc file suffix to avoid overwriting the original MML file.